About My Writing:

 Other manuscripts have won prizes but are still finding their way to publication.
 The Portals of Peril, a sci-fi novel for middle grade readers, won the grand prize in Chanticleer’s 2018 Gertrude Warner Awards for middle grade fiction.
 A Fairy’s Tails, a middle grade fantasy novel, was awarded First Place in that same category in 2020.
 Also in 2020, my short story “Convenient Fictions” was among Writer’s Digest’s top ten for literary fiction.

 Sometimes words find me that require not only a different genre but a different form of writing altogether.
 For these, I am exploring poetry.
-I occasionally share original poems on my Facebook page, and in 2020, my poem “Western Girl” earned Honorable Mention in the Arizona Authors Awards.
+My poem “Getting Somewhere” was selected for the 2023 San Diego Poetry Annual, and in 2020, my poem “Western Girl” earned Honorable Mention in the Arizona Authors Awards.